bewillcott/Java3AT3-Project/README.md

 ### GUI Client

-This application allows the user to perform the functions:
+This application allows the user to perform the following functions:

 - Create a new account
 - Login to an existing account